skycoin/skycoin/cmd/skycoin/README.md

 Address to bind the REST API interface to.
 Default `127.0.0.1`.
 Use `0.0.0.0` to bind to the machine's public IP interface.

-### web-interface-port

-Port number for the REST API interface.
-Default `6420`.

-### web-interface-https

-Use HTTPS for the REST API interface.

 ### web-interface-cert

 The certificate file for the HTTPS REST API.
 If not provided and HTTPS is enabled, the cert defaults to a file named `skycoind.cert` in the `--data-directory`.
 If this file does not exist, it will be autogenerated.

+### web-interface-https

+Use HTTPS for the REST API interface.

 ### web-interface-key

 The key file for the HTTPS REST API.
 If not provided and HTTPS is enabled, the cert defaults to a file named `skycoind.key` in the `--data-directory`.
 If this file does not exist, it will be autogenerated.

+### web-interface-password

+Optional password for the REST API.
+Used in `Basic` authentication.

 ### web-interface-plaintext-auth